Vitamin D slows cellular aging by minimising the shortening of gene structures known as telomeres; the protective caps at the ends of chromosomes.

 Although this research was done using vitamin D supplements so they would know exactly how much each person was receiving, the strong medical opinion today is that it is more effective from sunshine and our food.

-There are five places on the planet where one in three persons reaches an active and busy age of ninety; and ten times as many turn one hundred.
+There are five places on the planet where one in three persons reaches an active and busy age of ninety; and ten times as many turn a hundred.
 They don't just achieve long lives; it is a quality life too.

 None of us has any desire whatsoever to reach ninety having lost our marbles or spending our days in bed; in the current jargon we are looking at "health span."